pmeeny/CI-MS3-FootballMemories/README.md

 12. Tournaments: This page displays the tournaments that have been created by the admin user.
 An admin user can add/edit or delete a tournament
 13. Add Tournament: This page allows an admin user to add a football tournament
 14. Edit Tournament: This page allows an admin user to edit a football tournament
-15. Delete Tournament: This button allows an admin user to edit a football tournament
+15. Delete Tournament: This button allows an admin user to edit a football tournament as long as there are no memories associated and a minimum of one tournament in the tournament collection
 16. Logout: This link allows the user to logout of the site
 17. Newsletter: The user can enter their email address in the site footer and subscribe to a mailing list
 18. 404: The 404 error page is displayed if the user enters in an incorrect url when accessing the site.